rikukissa/redux-isolated-apps/README.md

-# Scaling a Redux app
+# Scaling a Redux app - reusable containers

 The idea of this repository is to provide a sandbox for testing different methods of making a Redux app more scalable.
 Currently on the master branch, I have a component called [`<UserCreator />`](https://github.com/rikukissa/redux-isolated-apps/tree/master/src/UserCreator) that has the purpose of being a component/widget/fragment that the user would use for creating new users.
 Basically it's just an text input and a submit button.